TKone7/lightread/doc_10___requirements.md

 ### Should-haves
 - [x] Users should be able to sign up without using an email address.
+- [x] The platform should provide remember me function using the browser's cookies.
+- [x] Users should be able to change their password.
 - [x] Visitors and Users should have the option to tip on paid or free content by donating some Satoshis via the Lightning Network.
 - [x] Publishers should be able to store articles as draft.
 - [x] Publishers should have the option to incorporate simple media such as images or links in their markdown articles.